Odizinne/Retr0Mine/README.md

 You can then click the installer on your desktop.
 After installation you can right click Retr0Mine in your application menu and select `Add to steam` if you want to be able to run it from gamemode.

-**Note:** ColorScheme cannot be forced on linux for now.
-I made a Steam Deck dark theme, available in gamemode session.

 | OS                     | Platform  | Download                                                                                                       |
 |------------------------|-----------|----------------------------------------------------------------------------------------------------------------|
 | Windows Installer      | x64       | [Download](https://github.com/Odizinne/Retr0Mine/releases/latest/download/Retr0Mine_Installer.exe)             |
 | Windows Portable       | x64       | [Download](https://github.com/Odizinne/Retr0Mine/releases/latest/download/Retr0Mine_msvc_64.zip)               |
 | Linux Bundle           | x64       | [Download](https://github.com/Odizinne/Retr0Mine/releases/latest/download/Retr0Mine_Linux.zip)                 |
 | SteamDeck installer    | x64       | [Download](https://raw.githubusercontent.com/Odizinne/Retr0Mine/main/Retr0Mine_SteamDeckInstaller.desktop)     |

-Linux binaries require Qt6.8 to use FluentWinUI3 theme

-# Features

-- Save / load game state
-- You cannot hit a mine on first click
-- QoL features such as reveal by clicking on connected cells

-# Shortcuts

-- `Ctrl+Q` Quit
-- `Ctrl+N` New game
-- `Ctrl+S` Save dialog
-- `Ctrl+P` Settings
-- `F11`    Fullscreen (G4m3r)

-# Translations

-- EN (me)
-- FR (me)

-Other translations were made by AI.
-Feel free to submit a pull request if you notice any inaccuracies.

 # Resources